awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.04.md

                /*-----------------------------------------------------------------------
                 *  4.2b:  Call AmazonDynamoDBClient.Scan to return all movies released
-                *         in the 1960's, only downloading the title, year, lead
+                *         in the 1960s, only downloading the title, year, lead
-                *         actor and lead director attributes.
+                *         actor, and lead director attributes.
                 *-----------------------------------------------------------------------*/
                ScanRequest sRequest = new ScanRequest
                {